You are browsing documentation for the next version of Kuma. Use this version at your own risk.

-Kuma Gateway is deployed as a Kuma Dataplane, i.e. an instance of the
+Kuma Gateway deploys as a Kuma

 Dataplane manages an Envoy proxy process that does the actual network traffic proxying.

-There exists two types of gateways:
+You can distinguish two types of gateways:

-- Builtin: configures the data plane proxy to expose external listeners to drive traffic inside the mesh.
+- builtin: Configures the data plane proxy to expose external listeners to drive traffic inside the mesh.

 Dataplane entity can operate in